Handling the post-purchase customer experience with location technology

 Starbucks has been utilizing location-based personalized promotions to enhance their loyalty programs and reward customers for frequenting specific store locations.
 Reward-based programs, combined with location-triggered promotions, help Starbucks ensure a consistent flow of foot traffic to their stores and gain a better understanding of their consumers' interests and preferences.
 I suppose that's how those queues form.
 With access to historical data, they can devise campaigns and plan seasonal products more effectively.

-Conclusion and Implementation Tips
+Conclusion and implementation tips

 Given all that has been discussed regarding the role of location technologies in the post-purchase customer experience, it's important to understand your specific needs and goals, as they will determine how you can leverage location technology.